This page is designed to answer the following questions:

 - 6.1 Describe types of hazardous substances that may be found in the work setting.
 (Level 3 Diploma in Adult Care, Promote health, safety and wellbeing in care settings)

-Hazardous substances are any substances that can damage your health.
+Hazardous substances are any substances that can damage your health or cause illness.
 They can be solids, liquids and gases and may have an immediate effect (acute) or cause long-term damage (chronic).
 They can cause harm via ingestion, inhalation, injection, being splashed in the eyes or by contact with the skin.

 There are several types of hazardous substances that may be found in a health and social care setting.